 Most software projects will require some level of iteration in order to achieve the desired outcome.

 Iteration is important because it allows teams to quickly test and implement changes, which can help to improve the final product.

 There are a few things that teams should keep in mind when preparing to iterate during a software project:

 - Define what success looks like.
-Before starting any iterations, it's important to have the project manager define what success looks like.
+Before starting a software project, it's important to have the project manager define what success looks like.
 This will help to keep the development team on track and avoid time spent implementing changes that don't actually improve the product.

 - Make sure you have adequate communication channels established.
 Even if the development process is being outsourced, you should still be made aware of when and how the iterations will affect the end product.